Kundang: History

 This chaotic atmosphere strikes back in 1948.
 To break the help from being received by the MCP, British had gathered all residents who live scattered outside the Kundang area and effectively established the Kundang New Village.
 The Kundang Old Town is a part of Kundang New Village.
 A row of old shoplots that still standing until today differentiates them with the new town.
 According to oral stories, there is a hundred year old well in Kundang Old Town.
 But due to low pressure water, water rationing is always carried out in Kundang.
 Therefore, many of Kundang residents still using this well until today.
 The Kundang New Village has 200 families with approximately 1500 people when it was first established.
 After 30 years, the differences of total residents is not really significant.
 The total residents in 1954 is 1525 people and 1565 in 1970.
 This reflects migration of residents.
 But now the condition is far better, with the 5800 increase in 1995.

 The village estimated to have 7000 residents before the 1980s, when the decline of tin mining and rubber made Kundang became deserted again.
 To find new sources of living, residents had started to plant papaya in land plots, hundreds of acres at the Kundang New Village border.
 In short time, hundreds of land turned into papaya plantations.
 In that time, Kundang New Village is called 'Selangor's Papaya Village'.
 This good condition did not last long.
 One of the reason is, the type of papaya planted there is from ordinary genes.
 It makes the selling prices low.
 Added with the price application by middleman makes those papaya can be sold at 8 cents per catty (1 catty = 600 grams).
 One more problem is tree diseases.
 Residents started to leave papaya plantation sector slowly and gradually in the 1990s.
 Now the history of the papaya plantation on its heyday at Kundang New Village is just a memory.

+Kundang Industrial Park, a joint project of IGB and Selangor Economic Development Corporation, launched in 1992.
+The industrial park cover a total of 400 hectares with 180 hectares developed into industrial lots.
+It was expected to be completed in five years.
+Palm-Oleo Sdn Bhd opened its manufacturing factory at Kundang Industrial Park in April 1994.